In Stoic notes – part I, I shared 3 themes and accompanying reflections from my experience reading stoic philosophy.

 5. You never know if a good day is a good day.
 It’s never as good or bad as it seems.
 The universe is unfolding as it should and we’re existential specks anyway.
 So, keep a sense of humor and keep plugging away.

+To me, these get to the heart of stoicism – the ability to remove negative responses while enjoying the positive.
 I’m hopeful the act of recommitting to them every day will help me get better at living them.